rsksmart/devportal-1.0/guides/rif-relay/integrate.md

   * **gasPrice**: The gas price that will be used to relay the transaction.
   * **callVerifier**: The relay verifier address to validate the correctness of the transaction.
   * **callForwarder**: The smart wallet address that is going to execute the transaction.
-  * **feesReceiver**: The address from the worker or collector contract that is going to receive fees.
+  * **feesReceiver**: The address of the worker or collector contract that is going to receive fees.

 #### Deploy Request